hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 >
 >```r
 > pre_regressed_seurat <- SubsetData(seurat_raw,
->                                cells.use = rownames(seurat_raw@meta.data[which(seurat_raw@meta.data$interestingGroups == "control")])
+>                                cells.use = rownames(seurat_raw@meta.data[which(seurat_raw@meta.data$interestingGroups == "control"), ])
 >```

 ## Apply regression variables

-To run these regression steps outlined below, we have a [`clustering_regress.R`](../scripts/clustering_regress.R) script that can be run on O2.
-The scripts do not include the visualizations, but these can be included in the final report.
+Regressing variation due to uninteresting sources can improve downstream identification of principal components and clustering.
+To mitigate the effect of these signals, Seurat constructs linear models to predict gene expression based on the variables to regress.

-In this step, we are regressing out variables of uninteresting variation, using the `vars.to.regress` argument in the `ScaleData()` function.
-When variables are defined in the `vars.to.regress` argument, [Seurat][] regresses them individually against each gene, then rescales and centers the resulting residuals.
+To regress out these variables of uninteresting variation, we will use the `vars.to.regress` argument in the `ScaleData()` function.

 We generally recommend minimizing the effects of variable read count depth (`nUMI`) and mitochondrial gene expression (`mitoRatio`) as a standard first-pass approach.
-If the differences in mitochondrial gene expression represent a biological phenomenon that may help to distinguish cell clusters, then we advise not passing in `mitoRatio` here.
+However, if the differences in mitochondrial gene expression represent a biological phenomenon that may help to distinguish cell clusters, then we advise not passing in `mitoRatio`.

 When regressing out the effects of cell-cycle variation, include `S.Score` and `G2M.Score` in the `vars.to.regress` argument.
 Cell-cycle regression is generally recommended but should be avoided for samples containing cells undergoing differentiation.

+In our data, the cell cycle phase did not appear to be a large source of variation in the data, so we do not need to regress it out.
+Therefore, we will only regress out variation due to `nUMI` and `mitoRatio`.

 ```r
 # Define variables in metadata to regress